-You can book up to 6 tickets and all groups must be from a single household or support bubble.
-All seats are arranged in pre-set group sizes, which currently range from 1 to 4 seats.
+You can book up to 10 tickets.
+All seats are arranged in pre-set group sizes, which currently range from 1 to 3 seats.

 How close will I be to other people in the auditorium?

-To ensure our audiences are safe and socially distanced, we have reduced our capacity to 120 seats, around a third of our usual size.
-We have reconfigured the auditorium to ensure that all audience bubbles will be seated at least 1m apart in all directions from each other.
-This includes leaving space either side of each bubble and respacing rows to allow additional space in front and behind.
+To ensure our audiences are safe and socially distanced, we have reduced our capacity to 208 seats, around two thirds of our usual size.
+We have reconfigured the auditorium to ensure that all audience bubbles will not be seated directly next to each other.

 Can I book tickets in-person at the theatre?

 Yes, you can find out Box Office opening hours here.

 Can I collect my ticket from the Box Office?

 Unfortunately no, we recommend using Digital Tickets where possible which can be shown on a digital device (e.g. smartphone) or printed out at home.
 Alternatively we are able to post printed tickets to you, and this will incur a postage fee.
 Please call our Box Office if you need any additional assistance.